TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         ViewHelpers are logical helper functions, utilized in Fluid templates and partials.
-ViewHelpers are implemented as PHP code and can perform any kind of functionality, however it is suggested to only use this for managing context of frontend output and should not contain too much domain logic.
+ViewHelpers are implemented as PHP code and can perform any kind of functionality, however they should only be used for managing context of frontend output and should not contain too much domain logic.